Business Process Mapping Methodologies

 - Input – what is the input

-- Process – how is the input processes
+- Process – how are the input processes

 - Output – what is the outcome of the processing

-- Customer – to whom the output delivered.
+- Customer – to whom the output is delivered.

 Businesses can choose from business process mapping methodologies that align with their business goals.
 In some cases, two or more methodologies can be used together to represent a business process in a lucid manner.